veikman/scad-tarmi/README.md

 The [`maybe`](src/scad_tarmi/maybe.clj) module is very simple: It carries drop-in replacements for `scad-clj` functions that will produce as little output as possible, for slightly shorter OpenSCAD artefacts.
+The `maybe` version of `translate` will compact a series of translations into one operation.

 The [`reckon`](src/scad_tarmi/reckon.clj) and [`flex`](src/scad_tarmi/flex.clj)
 modules also contain drop-in replacements, but for the purpose of reasoning